A Place for Mom

 Joe Carney

-Joe Carney is a content strategist at A Place for Mom.
-As a copywriter, he specializes in nuanced medical content that explores diseases, procedures, and medications of top concern to seniors.
+Joe Carney is a former copywriter and content strategist at A Place for Mom.
+As a copywriter, he specialized in nuanced medical content that explores diseases, procedures, and medications of top concern to seniors.
 He holds bachelor’s degrees in journalism and philosophy from the University of Kansas.

 The information contained on this page is for informational purposes only and is not intended to constitute medical, legal or financial advice or create a professional relationship between A Place for Mom and the reader.
 Always seek the advice of your health care provider, attorney or financial advisor with respect to any particular matter, and do not act or refrain from acting on the basis of anything you have read on this site.
 Links to third-party websites are only for the convenience of the reader; A Place for Mom does not endorse the contents of the third-party sites.